Marijne expects Indian women's hockey team to reach quarterfinals at Tokyo Olympics | Sports-Games

 Marijne expects Indian women's hockey team to reach quarterfinals at Tokyo Olympics

-Indian womens hockey team chief coach Sjoerd Marijne expects his wards to reach the quarterfinals of the upcoming Tokyo Olympics and says anything less than that would be a big let down.The team will be competing in its second consecutive Olympics in Tokyo having qualified for the Games after a hiatus of 36 years for the Rio Games.
+Wondering about the unrealistic expectations from the Indian womens hockey team, chief coach Sjoerd Marijne on Thursday said the realistic target for them is to reach the quarterfinals at the Tokyo Olympics and anything less than that would be a big let down.The team will compete in its second consecutive Olympics in Tokyo.Indias best-ever finish at the Summer Games was a fourth-place finish at the 1980 Moscow Games and Marijne believes the current team has the potential to match it if the players play according to their strength.The expectations in India are very high.

 - Country: